AdamCorbinFAUPhD/CEN5035-Software-Engineering-Course-Project/proposal/proposal.md

         i.
 See **Use Case Disable False Alarm**

 # Initial list of High-Level functional requirements
 TODO - Create unique requirement numbers.
-Remove the bolded tags.
 Change will -> shall
+## Detection System
-1. **Detection System**.
-The system will monitor user designated areas for any signs of movement when the system has been armed.
+1. The system will monitor user designated areas for any signs of movement when the system has been armed.
+## Automated Monitoring Calendar
-2. **Automated Monitoring Calendar**.
-The system will provide the user with a calendar that can be utilized to schedule times when the system should arm and disarm automatically.
+2. The system will provide the user with a calendar that can be utilized to schedule times when the system should arm and disarm automatically.
+## Recording System
-3. **Recording System**.
-The system will stream video, and audio from an area designated by the user.
+3. The system will stream video, and audio from an area designated by the user.
 The system will capture pictures and record audio/video when the system has been armed and triggered.
+## User Interface
-4. **User Interface**.
-The system will provide the user an interface for viewing pictures and video recordings.
+4. The system will provide the user an interface for viewing pictures and video recordings.
 In addition, the interface will provide the user the ability to view and edit the monitoring calendar.
 Finally, the system will provide the user with the ability to arm and disarm the system.
+## Alert System
-5. **Alert System**.
-The system will audibly notify the user and the surrounding area when the system has been armed and triggered.
+5. The system will audibly notify the user and the surrounding area when the system has been armed and triggered.
+## Reporting System
-6. **Reporting System**.
-The system will send messages to the user when the system has been armed and triggered.
+6. The system will send messages to the user when the system has been armed and triggered.
 Additionally, it will take user feedback in the event the trigger was a false alarm.

 # List of non-functional requirements
 TODO - Create unique requirement numbers.